Venue List

 EH3 6QU

 130A beautiful townhouse in the New Town, which is the home of Edinburgh Photographic Society.
-The main exhibition hall is on the ground floor - 3 steps up from the pavement.
+The main exhibition hall is on the ground floor – three steps up from the pavement.
 Other exhibitions are on the basement floor and first floor (stairs).
-A 20 minute walk from High Street or a 10 minute bus ride (23, 27 and others).
+A 20-minute walk from High Street or a 10-minute bus ride (23, 27 and others).
 No parking restrictions on Saturday and Sunday.1168

 Edinburgh Playhouse0333 009 669018-22 Greenside Pl